A Caregiver’s Guide to Daily Needs Assessment

 What to evaluate

-Some medical experts suggest looking carefully at how much independence your loved one demonstrates in performing Activities of Daily Living (ADLs).
+medical experts suggest looking carefully at how much independence your loved one demonstrates in performing Activities of Daily Living (ADLs).
 These activities comprise the basics of personal self-care, such as eating, dressing, bathing, grooming, and using a toilet.
 You may be able to make this evaluation yourself, or you may talk with your senior about how much help is needed in performing these basic actions.
-You can use a checklist to assist in making your evaluation, such as the Katz Index of Independence in Activities of Daily Living.
-Gauge how independent your loved one is and how much assistance is required in completing activities.
+You can use a checklist to assist in making your evaluation, such as the

 Additional criteria

-Beyond those most basic activities, you may want to assess some additional criteria.
-Some professionals suggest taking into account activities such as money management, food preparation, housekeeping, handling medications, and being able to run errands such as grocery shopping.
+professionals suggest taking into account activities such as money management, food preparation, housekeeping, handling medications, and being able to run errands such as grocery shopping.

 Supportive services